fkooman/php-oauth-as/README.md

 # Introduction
-This project aims at providing a stand-alone OAuth v2 Authorization Server that is easy to integrate with your existing REST services, written in any language, without requiring extensive changes.
+This project provides an OAuth 2.0 Authorization Server that is easy to integrate with your existing REST services, written in any language, without requiring extensive changes.

 [![Build Status](https://travis-ci.org/fkooman/php-oauth.png?branch=master)](https://travis-ci.org/fkooman/php-oauth)